MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 **Q: I'm using a battery holder with alligator clips to test the system, and it's not turning on.
 Why?**

 A: I've found that sometimes the contact resistance from the alligator clips was enough to prevent the system from powering up properly.
 Try putting the board in the shell and inserting the batteries in the back normally.

+**Q: Can you make a [brand new Game Boy circuit board that combines x and y]?**

+A: I dunno man, maybe, but I don't want to right now.
+Can I go to sleep yet?

 ## Acknowledgements